 Education required: Typically a bachelor’s degree

-Software Developer, including Software Quality Assurance Analyst and Tester
+6. Software Developer, or Software Quality Assurance Analyst and Tester

 Whether it’s building business applications or developing mobile games, the work software developers do is woven into all aspects of our professional and personal lives.
 These developers design and test new software or the systems that support that software.
 Job opportunities are expected to grow because of the increased demand across all digital platforms – everything from new apps for smartphones to software used by the healthcare industry.